It\^o Stochastic differentials: It o stochastic differentials using convergence in probability

 We quotient out the space of continuous semimartingales with chords bounded in probability by the equivalence relation of Definition \ref{def: equivalence relation for d^p}, call it $\sim_t$ for short, to define our notion of stochastic differentials. \begin{definition}[Space of stochastic differentials] Let the \emph{space of stochastic differentials of $\mathbb{R}^m$-valued processes at }$t$ be

-For a process $X\in\mathcal{S}^\text{CBP}_t\left(\mathbb{R}^m\right)$, we will denote its corresponding element in $\mathds{D}_t\left(\mathbb{R}^m\right)$ by $d^p(X)_t$ just as we have done so far.
-In Section \ref{section: financial applications} on applications to continuous-time finance, we will also denote elements of $\mathds{D}_t\left(\mathbb{R}^m\right)$ by greek letters like $\eta$.
-We will also write $\mathds{D}_t = \mathds{D}_t(\mathbb{R})$. \end{definition} So we define differentials of processes at time $t$ as the equivalence classes of the space of processes with chords bounded in probability at time $t$.
-We define operations on $\mathds{D}_t$ consistent with the ones that the usual differential $dX_t$ obeys and similar to those considered by It\^o in \cite{ito1975stochasticdifferentials}.
+For a process $X\in\mathcal{S}^\text{CBP}_t\left(\mathbb{R}^m\right)$, we denote its corresponding element in $\mathds{D}_t\left(\mathbb{R}^m\right)$ by $d^p(X)_t$ just as we have done so far.
+Note that in Section \ref{section: financial applications}, we also denote elements of $\mathds{D}_t\left(\mathbb{R}^m\right)$ by greek letters like $\eta$.
+When $m=1$, we simply write $\mathds{D}_t$ for $\mathds{D}_t(\mathbb{R})$. \end{definition} Differentials of processes at time $t$ are equivalence classes of the space of processes with chords bounded in probability at time $t$.
+We now define operations on $\mathds{D}_t$ consistent with the ones that the usual differential $dX_t$ obeys and similar to those considered by It\^o in \cite{ito1975stochasticdifferentials}.
 However note that It\^o considered differentials as random valued functions of time intervals and not of time instants as we do.
 This difference is important because it makes our notion of the differential truly infinitesimal at an instant in time.